 If the training content is long and tedious, they will not retain it for long.
 The use of advanced multimedia resources makes it easier for employees to absorb and be able to recall information.

 Make It Relevant

-When creating safety training for millennials, it’s important to stick to material that matters most, cutting out the fluff.
-To peak their interest, try making the training course material relevant to them.
+When creating safety training for millennials, it’s important to stick to the material that matters most, cutting out the fluff.
+To pique their interest, try making the training course material relevant to them.
 Use images of younger workers, language that resonates with the age group, and scenarios they can relate to.

 Taking the time to update the course material and graphics that go along with it will create a safety training program that millennials can connect to and learn from.
 Tactics like this will be far more effective than showing the same old safety manuals or videos that you’ve been using in your company for the past 30 years.

 Although it’s asking a lot to drastically change the way you administer your safety training to your workers, it is important to note that the times and technology are changing quickly.
 The more changes you make now, the less you’ll have to make down the road.

 As technology advances, we’ll also witness changes in the methods to conduct and implement safety training and its expectations.
 For instance, drastic changes in technology are already here but will continue to shape how companies conduct their training for years to come.